The Who, What, When, Where and Why

 Because I love being the person responsible for giving a teen a book that speaks to them.

-Because I LOVE Young Adult literature, and I LOVE being a middle school librarian.(I know, it’s kind of geeky, but I don’t even care, I LOVE it!)
+Because I LOVE Young Adult literature, and I LOVE being a librarian.(I know, it’s kind of geeky, but I don’t even care, I LOVE it!)